 Juvenile court is unique.
 That’s because judges consider a much broader range of issues that extend beyond whether the child actually committed the offense.

 Your attorney’s skill and experience can be crucial to preventing an adjudication of delinquency.
 To learn more about our law offices and how we can help, don’t hesitate to call our experienced Plano, Texas criminal defense lawyers.

 Schedule a Free Consultation with a Plano Juvenile Crimes Lawyer Today

 If your child was arrested or detailed in Plano, don’t take a chance on their future.
 Hiring an experienced criminal defense lawyer greatly increases the chances of resolving your case successfully.

-To learn more about how our experienced Plano juvenile crimes lawyer can help, call Edgett Law Firm for a 100% free consultation today.
-We take our attorney client relationships seriously and are here to fight on your behalf.
+To learn more about how our experienced Plano juvenile crimes lawyer can help, call the Edgett Law Firm for a 100% free consultation today.
+We take our attorney-client relationships seriously and are here to fight on your behalf.